Trichomoniasis

 EpidemiologyTop

-The actual incidence of trichomoniasis in North American and European Union countries is not precisely known, as this infection does not need to be reported.
+The actual incidence of trichomoniasis in North American and European Union countries is not precisely known, as the infection does not need to be reported.
 A single survey performed in the United States estimated a prevalence of 3.1% in women of reproductive age.Evidence 1Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to indirectness.
 Sutton M, Sternberg M, Koumans EH, McQuillan G, Berman S, Markowitz L. The prevalence of Trichomonas vaginalis infection among reproductive-age women in the United States, 2001-2004.
 Clin Infect Dis.
 2007 Nov 15;45(10):1319 -26. doi: 10.1086/522532.
 PMID: 17968828.

 Etiology And PathogenesisTop